ramiroaraujo/closeriq/main/README.md

    proper indexes to search for duplicates.

-The possibility of creating a new company and associating records to it when it's a duplicate sounds like too much risk to build any automated solution.
+The possibility of creating a new company and associating records to it when it's a duplicate sounds like too much risk to build any automated solution for.
 I would keep this possible duplicates in a different table or datasource, then create a UI for moderators to view the possible duplicates, review their company data, and allow then to merge to an existing company or create a new one.
 In any case, each moderator decision would run a single import with both the company data and related data associated with it.

+In terms of data size, 1 million records it's not a problem to search for duplicated names if we have indexes in the normalized names and linkedin_url.

+For the 20.000 records being created or updated daily, I'll assume there're not that many duplicates in terms of company names.
+The urls will be automatically solved, and the possible name duplicates should be manually solved.